jbuehl/homealone/docs/README.model.md

 - start() - Start (activate) the Interface.
 - stop() - Stop (deactivate) the Interface.
 - read(addr) - Read the current value from the specified address.
-- write(addr, value) - Write the specified value to the spacified address.
+- write(addr, value) - Write the specified value to the specified address.

 ##### Sensor
 Defines the model for the base Homealone sensor.